Wonderland (video game)

-Wonderland is an interactive fiction game developed by Magnetic Scrolls and published in 1990 by Virgin Games.

-Plot

-Wonderland is based on Lewis Carroll's classic children's book Alice in Wonderland, with the player taking on the role of Alice.
-It does not involve anything from that book's sequel, Through the Looking-Glass.
+Wonderland, published in 1990 by Virgin Games, is an interactive fiction game developed by Magnetic Scrolls based on Lewis Carroll's Alice in Wonderland.
+While playing as Alice, the player goes on a journey solving puzzles in order to find the way back home from Wonderland.
+With numerous locations to explore, the game introduced characters from the original book to help with the journey in Wonderland.
+First introducing the magnetic windows system, Wonderland received positive reviews upon release.

 Gameplay

-With this game, Magnetic Scrolls introduced a bespoke windowing system dubbed "Magnetic Windows".
+In this game, Magnetic Scrolls introduced a bespoke windowing system dubbed "Magnetic Windows".
 The player's inventory, the location's graphic, the map and so on are all in separate windows that can be moved and resized independently.
-(A similar system is used in unrelated adventure games like Deja Vu.)
-The developers stated they believed it would make the game more accessible, giving it a much wider appeal.
+(A similar system is used in unrelated adventure games such as Deja Vu.)
+The developers believed it would make the game more accessible, giving it a wider appeal.

 Development

 Development began in December 1987, when David Bishop pitched the concept to Scrolls' Anita Sinclair.
 Bishop would become project manager.